Breed Facts

 The Barbados Blackbelly is a hair sheep breed that evolved on the island of Barbados in the Caribbean.
 The breed descends from crosses of African hair sheep and European wooled breeds that were brought to the island beginning in the mid-1600s.

-In the 1970s, Dr. Lemmuel Goode of North Carolina State University imported a small number of Barbados Blackbelly sheep directly from the island.
-Sheep from this importation have been the foundation for pure island-type Barbados Blackbelly sheep in the US.
+In the 1970s, Dr. Lemuel Goode of North Carolina State University imported a small number of Barbados Blackbelly sheep directly from the island.
+Sheep from this importation have been the foundation for pure Barbados Blackbelly sheep in the US.
 In 1996, this flock was sold to a private breeder.
+Shortly thereafter, recognizing the genetic crisis that was extinguishing the breed in the US, a handful of private breeders formed an informal cooperative to preserve the remaining genetics and reestablish the breed in the US..

-Barbados Blackbelly sheep thrive in the hot, humid environments that are challenging for most sheep, but also do well in colder climates.
-Barbados Blackbellys are excellent foragers and can survive on poor-quality pasture.
+Barbados Blackbelly sheep thrive in the hot, humid environments that are challenging for most sheep, but also adapt to colder climates.
+Barbados Blackbellys are excellent foragers and can survive on poor-quality pasture, though they require better quality forage for optimum growth.
 They are highly resistant to disease and can tolerate a higher worm load without requiring chemical intervention.

 Did you know: